CaveSurveying/tunnelx/symbols/helpfile.md

 Select an area or centreline and do **Display** -> **Thin Z Selection** to restrict the visible drawing to a Z-range close to that which was selected.
 If this shows too little expand this visible area using **Display** -> **Widen Z Selection**.
-A vertical bar on the left of the graphics area depicts the Z-region in view and selected.

 The altitudes of centreline stations can be shown using **Display** -> **Station Altitudes**.
 Do **Colour** -> **Height** to fill in a colour spectrum of heights those visible in the